thesovereignrepo/The-Sovereign-Repository/How-To-Contribute.md

 	ssh-keygen -o -a 75 -t ed25519
 	```

-4. When you're prompted to "Enter a file in which to save the key," enter the sovrepo directory substituting your username.
+4. When you're prompted to "Enter a file in which to save the key," press `Enter`.
+This accepts the default file location of `~/.ssh`.

+5. Move files and rename them.
     ```
-    Enter file in which to save the key (/home/<username>/.ssh/id_ed25519): /home/<username>/.ssh/sovrepo/id_ed25519
-    ```

-5. Rename files.
-    ```
-	mv ~/.ssh/sovrepo/id_ed25519 ~/.ssh/sovrepo/sovrepo_rsa
+	mv ~/.ssh/id_ed25519 ~/.ssh/sovrepo/sovrepo_rsa
-	mv ~/.ssh/sovrepo/id_ed25519.pub ~/.ssh/sovrepo/sovrepo_rsa.pub
+	mv ~/.ssh/id_ed25519.pub ~/.ssh/sovrepo/sovrepo_rsa.pub
 	```

 6. Create PGP key.